Parendi: Thousand-Way Parallel RTL Simulation: Compiler

 \subsection{Partitioning}

-After generating a data dependence graph (see~\figRef{bsp_sim}), we determine the \fibers by collecting the nodes that transitively feed into each sink node by crawling the graph in reverse.
+After generating a data dependence graph (see~\figRef{bsp_sim}), we find the \fibers by collecting the nodes that transitively feed into each sink node by crawling the graph in reverse.

-Once we form the set of \fibers, we must solve the SLB problem introduced in~\secRef{bsp_t_comp}.
-It is crucial to recognize the interdependence between computation ($t_{comp}$) and communication latency ($t_{comm}$).
-Additionally, each tile has a finite memory.
+Once we form the set of \fibers, we must solve the SLB problem (\secRef{bsp_t_comp}).
+It is also crucial to recognize the interdependence between computation ($t_{comp}$) and communication latency ($t_{comm}$).
+In addition, each tile has a finite memory.
 Consequently, our partitioning algorithm must consider duplication, communication, and memory limitations.

 We solve this problem in multiple steps, each pursuing a different goal.
 At each algorithm step, we \emph{merge} \fibers into \emph{\threads}.
-On the IPU, a \thread is a collection of \fibers that will eventually run on a tile (e.g., see the processes in \figRef{bsp_sim}).
-There are four stages in our algorithm: \begin{enumerate} \item Reduce data memory footprint. \item Minimize off-chip communication. \item Reduce $t_{comm}$ while keeping $t_{comp}$ unchanged in each IPU. \item Match the number of \fibers to available hardware parallelism. \end{enumerate} In the first stage, we merge \fibers referencing the same RTL array.
-We do this to save memory, at the cost of increasing $t_{comp}$, but only for \emph{very} large arrays (e.g., $\geq$ 128~KiB, tunable) so as to not limit parallelism.
+On the IPU, a \thread is a collection of \fibers that will eventually run on a tile (see \figRef{bsp_sim}).
+There are four stages in our algorithm: (1) Reduce data memory footprint, (2) minimize off-chip communication, (3) reduce $t_{comm}$ while keeping $t_{comp}$ unchanged, (4) match the number of \fibers to the available hardware.

+In the first stage, we merge \fibers that reference the same RTL array but only for \emph{very} large arrays (e.g., $\geq$ 128~KiB, tunable).
+We do this to save memory at the cost of possibly increasing $t_{comp}$, so it is only worthwhile for large arrays.\footnote{ Doing so reduces the probability of running out of tile memory later.
+Consider a design with one 256~KiB array and four 64-KiB ones.
+Assume each array references 3 equal-size {\fibers}: $a_1, a_2, a_3$ by the 256 KiB array, $b_1, b_2, b_3$ by the first 64-KiB array, ..., and $e_1, e_2, e_3$ by the fourth 64 KiB array.
+The goal is to create 3 balanced \threads.
+Because there are more 64-KiB arrays, we could end up merging fibers that reference distinct arrays, e.g., $\lbrace a_1, b_1, c_1, d_1, e_1\rbrace$.
+Such a \thread needs 512 KiB of data memory, which exceeds the available on-tile data memory.
+However, if we pre-merge $\lbrace a_1, a_2, a_3\rbrace$, in the worst case we will end up with a \thread such as $\lbrace a_1, a_2, a_3, b_1, c_1\rbrace$ requiring 384~KiB.
+No other balanced \thread would exceed 256~KiB either. }